troglobit/myLinux/README.md

 myLinux can be used to test software components in Qemu before deploying to an embedded target, or as a reference to other embedded Linux systems.

-If you want a small rootfs builder for containers, check [myRootFS][].
+If you want a small rootfs builder for containers, check out [myRootFS][].

 Building